-1.00 REVENUE BUDGET MONITORING 2018/19 (INTERIM REPORT)

-- 1.01 As in previous years, during the early part the 2018/19 financial year Corporate Finance resources have been dedicated to the closure of the accounts for 2017/18 to ensure that the statutory deadline for completion of the draft statement of accounts by the end of June is achieved.
+1.00 REVENUE BUDGET MONITORING 2018/19 (INTERIM REPORT) 1.01 As in previous years, during the early part the 2018/19 financial year Corporate Finance resources have been dedicated to the closure of the accounts for 2017/18 to ensure that the statutory deadline for completion of the draft statement of accounts by the end of June is achieved.
 Full detailed budget monitoring will commence following this deadline and pending the resumption of full monthly reporting an interim report is presented at the end of month 2, reporting by exception only.
-For information the draft Statement of Accounts are to be presented to the Audit Committee on 11 July 2018, and the 2017/18 revenue final outturn report is included on the agenda for this Cabinet Meeting. - 1.02 Work has already been undertaken to review the progress and risks within this report to identify any emerging pressures or unachieved efficiencies which may impact on the latest MTFS forecast for 2019/20 and this will continue throughout the year. - 1.03 The 2018/19 budget includes £5.511m of efficiencies from Portfolio Business Planning and Corporate Financing.
+For information the draft Statement of Accounts are to be presented to the Audit Committee on 11 July 2018, and the 2017/18 revenue final outturn report is included on the agenda for this Cabinet Meeting.
+1.02 Work has already been undertaken to review the progress and risks within this report to identify any emerging pressures or unachieved efficiencies which may impact on the latest MTFS forecast for 2019/20 and this will continue throughout the year.
+1.03 Although at an early stage in the financial year, the initial net impact of the emerging risks and variances as detailed in the report is that expenditure is projected to be £1.619m lower than budget.
+It should be noted that this figure only includes significant variances as specified, and does not reflect a complete projected outturn position.
+The first detailed monitoring of all risks and variances will be reported to Cabinet on 25 September 2018.
+1.04 The 2018/19 budget includes £5.511m of efficiencies from Portfolio Business Planning and Corporate Financing.
 Achievement of these efficiencies will be measured each month and reported within the monthly revenue budget monitoring report and a target of 95% has been set.
 At this stage it is projected that the full amount of efficiencies will be achieved although a more detailed analysis will be included within the Month 4 Revenue Budget Monitoring Report and subsequent reports.
 It should be noted this position could change throughout the year.

-1.04 Budget planning, monitoring and management is tightly controlled by accountable Service Managers and Finance Managers from the outset.
+1.05 Budget planning, monitoring and management is tightly controlled by accountable Service Managers and Finance Managers from the outset.
 Cabinet members are also fully involved in their respective portfolio areas.